NewsUKArchive/fructose/README.md

 ### Running
-From the root of the project run `yarn` and then...
+From the root of the project run `yarn` and then either...

 `yarn e2e:test:web`